 - Understand the inadequacies of today’s politically correct low fat, low‐cholesterol and plant based diets

 - Apply Dr. Price’s research to the multiple challenges of food procurement and preparation in our modern world

 This course provides an in-depth look at the fats, oils, and cholesterol as well as the fat-soluble vitamins that Dr. Weston A. Price found abundant in the diets of traditional peoples around the world.
 Students will learn key differences between the traditional animal and vegetable fats and oils that have nourished people well for thousands of years and the industrially processed, refined and/or partially hydrogenated oils, margarines and spreads that are fueling today’s epidemic of chronic disease.
-They will learn the pros and cons of polyunsaturated, monounsaturated and saturated fats; their diverse roles in the body; the vital role of cholesterol; the proper handling of fats and oils; and our need for optimum levels and right ratios of vitamins A, D, and K. Students will also develop their critical thinking skills as they consider the fallacies of the “lipid hypothesis” and the misinterpretation, misappropriation and corruption of scientific research.
+They will learn the pros and cons of polyunsaturated, monounsaturated and saturated fats; their diverse roles in the body; the vital role of cholesterol; the proper handling of fats and oils; and our need for optimum levels and right ratios of vitamins A, D, E and K. Students will also develop their critical thinking skills as they consider the fallacies of the “lipid hypothesis” and the misinterpretation, misappropriation and corruption of scientific research.
 Finally, they will gain insights into the ways politics, marketing and money have demonized fat, cholesterol and animal products and sanctified today’s fashionable low-fat, high-carb and plant-based diet plans.
 (3 Credits)